-To calibrate the Attitude Indicator when using a Garmin Flight Stream 210, see Calibrating Flight Stream 210 AHRS.
-Currently the Attitude Indicator cannot be calibrated when using a Garmin GTX345 transponder for AHRS input.
+To calibrate the Attitude Indicator when using a Garmin Flight Stream 210 or Garmin GTX345, see Calibrating Flight Stream 210 AHRS and Calibrating the GTX345 AHRS, respectively.

 In the event that AHRS or GPS data becomes unreliable, the affected instrument(s) will be X'd out until reliable data is received.